Yeye7812-sbu/alx-higher_level_programming/0x00-python-hello_world/README.md

 File 4-print_float.py is a Python code that prints  the float stored in the variable number with a precision of 2 digits

+File 5-print_string.py is a Python code that prints 3 times a string stored in the variable str, followed by its first 9 characters